pangeo-data/climpred/.github/ISSUE_TEMPLATE.md

+You are encouraged to add information about all relevant sections, but not required to submit an issue.

 #### Code Sample, a copy-pastable example if possible

 A "Minimal, Complete and Verifiable Example" will make it much easier for maintainers to help you: